pclifford/borderlands2/README.md

     python savefile.py -d your-save-game.sav player.p

-Extract the data in JSON format (encoded to allow round-tripping):
+Extract the data in JSON format (encoded purely to preserve all the raw information -- not very readable):

     python savefile.py -d -j your-save-game.sav player.json

-Extract the data in JSON format, applying further protocol buffer decoding to the listed fields to show information such as money and eridium:
+Extract the data in JSON format, applying further parsing to make the data as readable as possible:

-    python savefile.py -d -j -p 6:0,8,11,13,18,19,29,30,34,38,53,54 your-save-game.sav player.json
+    python savefile.py -d -j -p your-save-game.sav player.json

+It may help to copy and paste the contents of the .json file into a site like http://www.jsoneditoronline.org/ in order to view or modify the contents, to ensure that the necessary JSON formatting is preserved.

+Note that if you modify any of the data you extract in this way there is a very high probability that you will corrupt your save file.
+Please make sure you have a backup first.

 ## How do I write the player data back to a new save file?